if22b099/Arc42_SWARC/arc42/arc42_Gruppe-8.md

     - Database queries must be optimized for efficient retrieval of user data.
       - *Scenario:* Retrieval of images from the database should take less than one second.

-- **Cloud Hosting**
+- **Monolithic Architecture**
   - **Scalability:**
-    - Cloud infrastructure must scale dynamically based on demand.
+    - The monolithic architecture may face challenges in scaling dynamically based on demand.
-      - *Scenario:* The system can handle a 100% increase in concurrent users during peak times.
+      - *Scenario:* Scaling to handle a 100% increase in concurrent users during peak times might require additional resources and could be limited by the architecture.
   - **Data Redundancy:**
     - Data must be redundantly stored to prevent data loss.
       - *Scenario:* Automatic data recovery in the event of server failure.